MapMakersAndProgrammers/alternativa-demos/README.md

-# Alternativa3D demos
+# alternativa demos
-This repository is a collection of demos built using the [Alternativa3D engine](https://github.com/AlternativaPlatform/Alternativa3D).
+This repository is a collection of demos built using the [Alternativa3D engine](https://github.com/AlternativaPlatform/Alternativa3D) by Alternativa Games.
 ## Note
 - Some demos maybe missing resources and/or may not work (see [status](#status))
 - This repo is incomplete and if anyone has any official demos I would appreciate you oppening an issue or pull request about said demo.